christytan/ords-apex-dbcs/exacs-QA/APEX.md

 **Key Objectives**:

-- Learn how to setup ORDS and APEX on Oracle Database using Terraform
+- Learn how to setup ORDS and APEX on Oracle Database using Terraform [Lab 17-1](?lab=lab-17-1-install-ords-apex)

-**Click on Lab 17-1 from the menu on the right.**

 ### **STEP 2: Create a REST Service using APEX**

 **Key Objectives**:

-- Learn how to create a REST Service using APEX
+- Learn how to create a REST Service using APEX [Lab 17-2](?lab=lab-17-2-create-restservice-on-database)

-**Click on Lab 17-2 from the menu on the right.**

-### **STEP 3: Integrating the REST Service in an Python Application and Create a Web Application using APEX with Oracle Database.**
+### **STEP 3: Integrating the REST Service in Python Application and Create a Web Application using APEX with Oracle Database.**

 **Key Objectives**: